skip to main content

 View of natural elements from within a space.

-To increase the visual connection with nature, big windows or fully glazed walls are an amazing design choice.
-Adding greenery indoors is another great move.
-But this means more than having a few potted plants here and there!
-In the scope of biophilic design, greenery needs to be a cohesive element in the space and include diverse plant species (living walls are a very good example of that).
+From a design perspective, visual connection with nature can be increased through big windows and fully glazed walls that highlight the view.
+Adding greenery indoors is another strategy, that goes beyond placing a few potted plants here and there.
+In the scope of biophilic design, greenery needs to be a cohesive element in the space and include diverse and appropriately selected plant species.

-Credit: Kråkvik & D’Orazio (Photo: Jonas Bjerre Poulsen)
+Credit: Kråkvik & D’Orazio – Ph: Jonas Bjerre Poulsen

-Garden wall design feature in a minimalist dining area, great example of biophilic design.
+Garden wall design feature in a minimalist dining area.

 Credit: Muuto